Atlas975/Notes/Networking/Network_tools.md

 ![[Pasted image 20230213231702.png|550|550]]

-- ping works in the following way:
+- ping works in the following way with the ICMP/UDP [[Transmission_protocols|transmission protocols]]
 	1. A user sends a ping request to a network host using the `ping` command.
-	2. Request in form of an ICMP/UDP "echo request" packet.
+	2. Request in form of an "echo request" packet.
-	3. The destination host receives a request and sends back a ICMP/UDP "echo reply" packet.
+	3. The destination host receives a request and sends back a "echo reply" packet.
 	4. The time it takes for the reply packet to reach the source host is measured and recorded.

 ## Iperf